Lithuania: Geography

 Lithuania lies at the edge of the North European Plain.
 Its landscape was smoothed by the glaciers of the last ice age, and is a combination of moderate lowlands and highlands.
 Its highest point is Aukštojas Hill at 294 m in the eastern part of the country.
-The terrain features numerous lakes (Lake Vištytis, for example) and wetlands, and a mixed forest zone covers over 33% of the country.
-Drūkšiai is the largest, Tauragnas is the deepest and Asveja is the longest lake in Lithuania.
+The terrain features numerous lakes and wetlands, and a mixed forest zone covers over 33% of the country.
+Drūkšiai is the largest lake, Tauragnas is the deepest lake, and Asveja is the longest lake in Lithuania.

-After a re-estimation of the boundaries of the continent of Europe in 1989, Jean-George Affholder, a scientist at the Institut Géographique National (French National Geographic Institute), determined that the geographic centre of Europe was in Lithuania, at 54°54′N 25°19′E, 26 km north of Lithuania's capital city of Vilnius.
+After a re-estimation of the boundaries of the European continent in 1989, Jean-George Affholder, a scientist at the Institut Géographique National (French National Geographic Institute), determined that the geographic centre of Europe was in Lithuania, at 54°54′N 25°19′E, 26 km north of Vilnius.
 Affholder accomplished this by calculating the centre of gravity of the geometrical figure of Europe.

 Climate

 Lithuania has a temperate climate with both maritime and continental influences.
 It is defined as humid continental (Dfb) under the Köppen climate classification (but is close to oceanic in a narrow coastal zone).

 Average temperatures on the coast are -2.5 C in January and 16 °C in July.
-In Vilnius the average temperatures are -6 °C in January and 17 °C in July.
-During the summer, 20 °C is common during the day while 14 °C is common at night; in the past, temperatures have reached as high as 30 or 35 °C. Some winters can be very cold. -20 °C occurs almost every winter.
-Winter extremes are -34 °C in coastal areas and -43 °C in the east of Lithuania.
+In Vilnius, the average temperatures are -6 °C in January and 17 °C in July.
+During the summer, 20 °C is common during the day, while 14 °C is common at night; in the past, temperatures have reached as high as 30 or 35 °C. Some winters can be very cold. -20 °C occurs almost every winter.
+Winter extremes are -34 °C in coastal areas and -43 °C in the east.

-The average annual precipitation is 800 mm on the coast, 900 mm in the Samogitia highlands and 600 mm in the eastern part of the country.
-Snow occurs every year, it can snow from October to April.
-In some years sleet can fall in September or May.
+The average annual precipitation is 800 mm on the coast, 900 mm in the Samogitia highlands, and 600 mm in the east.
+Snow occurs every year, and it can snow from October to April.
+In some years, sleet can fall in September or May.
 The growing season lasts 202 days in the western part of the country and 169 days in the eastern part.
-Severe storms are rare in the eastern part of Lithuania but common in the coastal areas.
+Severe storms are rare in the east but common in the coastal areas.

-The longest records of measured temperature in the Baltic area cover about 250 years.
-The data show warm periods during the latter half of the 18th century, and that the 19th century was a relatively cool period.
-An early 20th-century warming culminated in the 1930s, followed by a smaller cooling that lasted until the 1960s.
-A warming trend has persisted since then.

 Lithuania experienced a drought in 2002, causing forest and peat bog fires.